IoTree/IoTree42/README.md

 Then the gateway sends the data (encrypted) to the server, where it is stored in a database.
 The data can be looked up on the website or via the rest API.
 On the server side there are basically Django, Moquitto Broker, a basic Python scrip that stores all incoming messages on the Mongo-dB, and an additional openssl server.
 On the webpage provided by your Django server is a detailed manual and an installation instruction for the gateway.
-It also can be found [here](../asdf).
+It also can be found [here](https://github.com/IoTree/IoTree42/blob/master/IoTree_dir/home_user/README.md).

 ## Installation:
 ### Requirements:
 Mongo dB version 2.7 or higher must be installed
 It may not work with Resparrian because it is a 32-bit operating system and you will need a 64-bit operating system.
 It is possible to install Ubuntu on Raspberry Pi to achieve full 64-bit.
-The other way would be to optimize Pymongo and Django to work with Mongo dB version 2.4.
+The other way would be to optimize Pymongo to work with Mongo dB version 2.4.

 ```
 sudo apt-get update